fortinetclouddev/FortiGate-with-Azure-ASE/README.md

 # FortiGate-with-Azure-ASE
 How to provide inspection and filtering (and compliance) for Azure App Service Environments (ASE)

-The broad steps involved to build an ASE environment with FortiGate inspection are as follows:
+The broad steps required to build an ASE environment with FortiGate inspection are as follows:

 #### 1. Deploy FortiGate Single VM or HA (via marketplace or more specialized template).
 #### 2. Deploy ASE to a unique subnet in the same VNET or a peered VNET.